AnsdoShip/PixelArtEditor/README.md

-# PixEdit
+# PixelArtEditor
-A simple bitmap-editor for pixel art.
+A simple Android image editor for pixel art.

 ## NOTICE
 For some reason, development is temporarily suspended.